Community Volunteer Income Tax Program

 • Government Issued Photo ID

-• Medical and donation receipts
+• Medical receipts (pharmacy print-out preferred)

 • Out of country statement of income (if applicable)